-You'll need to fill out the UPAY 850 form before your leave begins in order to continue participation.
+Please contact UCPath at ucpath.universityofcalifornia.edu to manage your plan before taking a leave.
 If you don't, your participation will end, and only expenses incurred through the end of the last pay period in which you contributed will be reimbursable.

 You'll also need to choose a payment option for when you return to work.
 You may either keep the same monthly contribution, which will reduce the annual amount you put in, or increase your monthly contribution to make up for your time off pay status.
-Contact your Benefits Office for details.
+Contact your Benefits Office or UCPath for details.